Resource Management Act 1991

 You could also call this:

-If the court makes a declaration against someone (let’s call them person C), it will also order that another person (person A) is not allowed to pay back person C for the costs and expenses, either directly or indirectly.
+If the court makes a declaration against someone, it must also make an order that another person cannot pay back the costs and expenses that the first person has to pay.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 308I: Proceedings for damages in High Court
+308I: Proceedings for damages in High Court, or

 308HCosts orders if declaration made